jeffhowarth/ee-edu/src/patterns/reclassify.md

 This method reclassifies values in the input raster based on user-defined breaks.
 This is useful when the input values represent a [__field model__](../three-t.md#conceptual-models) and when the intervals between breaks are not equal.

 The workflow can be a little confusing, but the basic idea is that you are using two or more threshold values to define a correspond set of boolean rasters that you then add together.
-Given two threshold values
+The workflow below assumes that you are storing your thresholds as a list with two items.

 <center>